chunweiliu/chunweiliu.github.io/_posts/2015-03-29-hello-world.md

 - GitHub
 ---

-*My first post about how this site was built up.*
+*My first post about how this site was built up*

 This site is built by the most popular static site generator: [Jekyll](http://jekyllrb.com/) with the template [Jekyll Now](https://github.com/barryclark/jekyll-now).